dipy/dipy/doc/devel/gitwash/forking_hell.rst

 .. _forking:

 ======================================================
-Making your own copy (fork) of dipy
+Making your own copy (fork) of DIPY
 ======================================================

 You need to do this only once.
 The instructions here are very similar to the instructions at http://help.github.com/forking/ |emdash| please see that page for more detail.
 We're repeating some of it here just to give the specifics for the `dipy`_ project, and to suggest some default names.

 Set up and configure a github account